 For many of us who have begun to do teletherapy, it has been hard to wrap our minds around how to do telepractice language therapy and it feels like we are staring across a big gap.

-On one side, are all the therapy techniques that have been proven to work either due to our own experience or research.
+On one side, are all the therapy techniques that have been proven to work either due to our own experience or research needed?
+On the other side, are all the new technologies needed to get therapy done in a modern world?

 While every speech language therapy strategy isn’t going to work for virtual intervention sessions, there is one that has successfully crossed the gap.